 The Farm Intensive Certificate is designed to be completed in one year, and the Citywide Certificate in two years.

 What's the difference between the Citywide Certificate and the Farm Intensive Certificate?

-The Citywide Certificate includes 14 core courses to provide a foundation in urban agriculture and food justice, advanced coursework in a minimum of 4 out of 6 courses, plus a student-led seminar, 140 hour apprenticeship in a student’s chosen focus area and 40 volunteer hours with Farm School NYC.
-Students have two to five years to complete the program, so the pace is manageable for people who have full time jobs.
+The Citywide Certificate includes 14 core courses to provide a foundation in urban agriculture and food justice, with advanced coursework, a student-led seminar, and 140 hour apprenticeship to complete in the second year.
+This program is designed with a manageable pace for people who have full time jobs.

-The Farm Intensive Certificate places an emphasis on continuous hands-on training throughout a full season of farming in NYC on a 1-acre diversified farm, the Youth Farm, from seed to harvest.
-The Accelerated program includes hands-on Farm Work, weekly technical sit-down workshops, weekly instructional farm walk, training rotations in propagation, irrigation, flowers, Direct Marketing (CSA and Market), Composting, and Farm Management, Direct Marketing: Community Supported Agriculture, Farmers Market, Restaurant Sales, working with Youth and leading volunteer groups, urban and Rural Field Trips, ergonomics & Self-care for Farmers, and record Keeping,
+The Farm Intensive Certificate places an emphasis on hands-on training throughout a full season of farming in NYC on a 1-acre diversified production farm, the Youth Farm, from seed to harvest.
+This program includes hands-on work, weekly technical sit-down workshops, weekly instructional farm walk, training rotations in propagation, Irrigation, Flowers, Direct Marketing (CSA and Market), Composting, and Farm Management, Direct Marketing & Community Supported Agriculture, in addition to working with youth and leading volunteer groups, urban and rural field trips, ergonomics & self-care for farmers.

 How do I know which program is right for me?